-

 Stamp taxes

-Notes that fall within the loan capital exemption from UK stamp duty and stamp duty reserve tax are exempt from such duties and securitisation notes are usually structured to qualify as such.
+Alternatively, the transfer of notes that fall within the loan capital exemption from UK stamp duty and stamp duty reserve tax are exempt from such duties and securitisation notes are usually structured to qualify as such.

 -